kalpak02/Course_selling_webapp/README.md

 # Course_selling_webapp
-# It will be course selling website build using MERN stack
+# It is  course selling website, build using MERN stack